DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/oauth/oidc.md

 OIDC stands for OpenID Connect, which is a widely-used authentication protocol built on top of OAuth 2.0.
 While OAuth 2.0 is primarily designed for granting access to APIs, OIDC focuses on user authentication.
-OIDC allows a user to authenticate with a provider (e.g., Google, Facebook, or your own identity provider), and then receive an ID token that contains information about the user.
+OIDC allows a user to authenticate with a provider (e.g., Google, Facebook, or your identity provider) and then receive an ID token containing information about the user.
 This information can be used to log the user into a web application, among other things.

-OIDC defines a set of standard [endpoints](#endpoints) that the client application can use to interact with the identity provider to authenticate a user and receive the ID token.
+OIDC defines a set of standard [endpoints](#endpoints) that the client application can use to authenticate a user and receive the ID token to interact with the identity provider.
 These endpoints include a discovery endpoint, an authorization endpoint, and a token endpoint.
 The discovery endpoint allows the client to discover the endpoints and configuration of the provider, while the authorization endpoint is used to initiate the authentication process.
 Finally, the token endpoint is used to exchange an authorization code for an ID token.

-In summary, OIDC provides a standardized way to authenticate users and obtain information about them, making it easier to build secure and scalable web applications as well as implmenent Single Sign-On (SSO) with third-party applications.
+In summary, OIDC provides a standardized way to authenticate users and obtain information about them, making it easier to build secure and scalable web applications as well as implement Single Sign-On (SSO) with third-party applications.

 ## Endpoints